6 Final Expense Companies To Avoid At ALL Costs

-This really puts seniors in a bad position especially if you are healthy and have longevity in your family.
+This really puts seniors in a bad position especially if you are healthy with no medical exam and have longevity in your family.

-Furthermore, how does a company have an A+ rating with AM Best, but have a 1/5 star rating on customer reviews?
+Furthermore, how does a life insurance company have an A+ rating with AM Best, but have a 1/5 star rating on customer reviews?